 So you’ve spent months and months planning the opening of your new small business.
 There is no doubt that this is going to be a big deal, especially if you quit your regular full-time job to do this.
 But, success is possible, plenty of small businesses are blossoming around the world now.

-The couple of days before opening day are going to be a bit stressful, as you have so much to remember and check off your to-do list.
 To make it slightly easier for you, we’ve come up with five things you shouldn’t, under any circumstance, forget to do before opening day.
 Want to know more?
 Then read on!

 Get Your Cash Flow Ready

 You will need plenty of cash in the first few days of business.
-This is because there may be some small items to buy that has slipped your mind or other last-minute transactions to take care of.
+This is because there may be some small items to buy that have slipped your mind or other last-minute transactions to take care of.
 So your cash flow needs to be healthy.

 Make sure you have enough petty cash in your office.
 Your company’s capital could end up locked in assets and high-interest bank accounts.
 In this case, you will have to use some of your personal money to get you through.